juhroli/Hilbert/README.txt

 Efficient implementation of Hilbert's system

 Simply the main goal is to create a library that can give the steps of the proof of a given Sigma |- F task.
 For this we can use different algorithms.
-At the moment there is only one algorithm to use.
+At the moment there are two algorithms to use.

 This project is made in Visual Studio 2012.

-Linux support is added!
+Linux support is added.
 Tested with gcc 4.6.3

 How to compile (with static library):